 Cat fleas die outdoors in winter.
 No life stage can survive in freezing temperatures for extended periods.
-However, adult fleas will stay alive on their warm-blooded hosts, and immature stages can develop in homes or the freeze-protected dens of wildlife.
+However, adult can stay alive on their warm-blooded hosts, and immature stages can develop in homes or the freeze-protected dens of wildlife.
 Cat fleas don’t hibernate, despite what some sources claim.

 Fleas Survive Year-Round

 Small populations of fleas can be found on domestic and feral animals year-round, even during the coldest months.
 However, it’s rare for new infestations to begin on dogs and cats during winter.
-Fleas developing outdoors can’t survive the cold, arid conditions of most temperate zones.
+Outdoors, developing fleas can’t survive the cold, arid conditions in most temperate zones.
 Even in California, few fleas are found from January to April.

 Some geographic locations have warm, humid climates year-round.
 In southern Florida, for instance, fleas will continue thriving outdoors through the winter months of November to March.